surge-synthesizer/shortcircuit-xt/src/Sprints.md

 Push ControlDescriptions down to the connector.
 This allows formatting and is path to get tooltips and so on on the ADSR sliders.
 Add a crude tooltip.
 Then push next up to the main repo and turn on azure again.

+Then turn to zone mapping.
+Make a zone mapping metadata object, stream it, run it through the UI and so on, and make it all just work so you can edit zone mapping.
+While in there, make the juce streaming work (but this is of course not stable) so we can save sessions and turn off the default patch.

+Solid day.

 ## Day 18 (2023-02-17)